Badminton World Federation

-The Badminton World Federation (BWF) is the international governing body for the sport of badminton recognised by the International Olympic Committee (IOC).
-It was founded in 1934 as the International Badminton Federation (IBF) with nine member nations (Canada, Denmark, England, France, Ireland, Netherlands, New Zealand, Scotland and Wales).
-In 1981 the IBF merged with the World Badminton Federation, and on 24 September 2006, at the Extraordinary General Meeting in Madrid, the name of the organization was changed to Badminton World Federation (BWF).
+The Badminton World Federation, aka BWF, is the international governing body for the sport of badminton approved by the International Olympic Committee.
+It was founded on 5 July 1934, as the International Badminton Federation with nine member nations: Canada, Denmark, England, France, Ireland, Netherlands, New Zealand, Scotland, and Wales.
+In 1981, the IBF merged with the World Badminton Federation, and on 24 September 2006, at the Extraordinary General Meeting in Madrid, the name of the organization was changed to Badminton World Federation.

-When the BWF was founded (as the IBF), its head office was located in Cheltenham, UK.
-The head office was relocated to Kuala Lumpur, Malaysia on October 1, 2005.
-Poul-Erik Høyer Larsen is the current president.
-The BWF currently has 176 member nations around the world, organized into 5 continental confederations.
+When the BWF was founded, its head office was located in Cheltenham, UK.
+It was then relocated to Kuala Lumpur, Malaysia, on October 1, 2005.
+Khunying Patama Leeswadtrakul of Thailand is the current president.
+The BWF has 202 member associations around the world, organized into five continental confederations.

 Continental federations

 The BWF works in co-operation with regional governing bodies to promote and develop the sport of badminton around the world, they are: